-(38) (33) Development and approval of institutional mission definitions except the exempted schools, including use of incentive funds to influence institutional behavior in ways that are consistent with public priorities;
+(38) (34) Development and approval of institutional mission definitions except the statutorily exempted schools and administratively exempted schools: including use of Provided, That the commission may use funds appropriated by the Legislature for incentive funds to influence institutional behavior in ways that are consistent with public priorities, including the statutorily exempted schools and administratively exempted schools;

-(39) (34) Academic program review and approval for governing boards under its jurisdiction.
-The review and approval includes use of institutional missions as a template to judge the appropriateness of both new and existing programs and the authority to implement needed changes.

-(A) The commission's authority to review and approve academic programs for the exempted and financially exempted schools is limited to programs that are proposed to be offered at a new location not presently served by that institution: Provided, That West Virginia University and the West Virginia University Institute of Technology are subject to the commission's authority as provided in §18B-1C-2 of this code;

-(B) In reviewing and approving academic programs, the commission shall focus on thefollowing policy concerns:

-197 (1) New programs should not be implemented which change the institutional mission,198 unless the institution also receives approval for expanding the institutional mission;

-(2) New programs which will require significant additional expense investments forimplementation should not be implemented unless the institution demonstrates that:

-201 (i) The expenses will be addressed by effective reallocations of existing institutional202 resources; or

-(ii) The expenses can be legitimately spread out over future years and will be covered by reasonably anticipated additional net revenues from new enrollments;

-(3) A new undergraduate program which is significantly similar to an existing program already in the geographic service area should not be implemented unless the institution requesting the new program demonstrates a compelling need in the service area that is not being met by the existing program: Provided, That the academic programs of the exempted and financially exempted schools are not to be taken into consideration except as it relates to academic programs offered at West Virginia University in Beckley and West Virginia University Institute of Technology in Beckley.
+- (39) (35) Academic program review and approval for governing boards under its jurisdiction.
+The review and approval includes use of institutional missions as a template to judge the appropriateness of both new and existing programs and the authority to implement needed changes. - (A) The commission's authority to review and approve academic programs for the statutorily exempted and administratively exempted schools is limited to programs that are proposed to be offered at a new location not presently served by that institution: Provided, That West Virginia University and the West Virginia University Institute of Technology are subject to the commission's authority as provided in §18B-1C-2 of this code. - (B) In reviewing and approving academic programs, the commission shall focus on the following policy concerns: - (i) New programs should not be implemented which change the institutional mission, unless the institution also receives approval for expanding the institutional mission: - (ii) New programs which will require significant additional expense investments for implementation should not be implemented unless the institution demonstrates that: - (I) The expenses will be addressed by effective reallocations of existing institutional resources; or - (II) The expenses can be legitimately spread out over future years and will be covered by reasonably anticipated additional net revenues from new enrollments; - (iii) A new undergraduate program which is significantly similar to an existing program already in the geographic service area should not be implemented unless the institution requesting the new program demonstrates a compelling need in the service area that is not being met by the existing program: Provided, That the academic programs of the statutorily exempted and administratively exempted schools are not to be taken into consideration except as it relates to academic programs offered at West Virginia University in Beckley and West Virginia University Institute of Technology in Beckley.